 Take a look at our current career ministry opportunities and come serve with our team!
 All staff positions are financially backed by personal supporters.

 This individual has a vital role in the organization, as they will manage and oversee the financials of the organization.

-- A sincere, mature walk with Jesus Christ, abiding in Jesus for life
+- A sincere, mature walk with Jesus Christ, strong spiritual leader, models servant-leadership

 - Must agree with Tanalian Bible Camp’s statement of faith

-- Bachelor’s Degree or equivalent combination of education and at least 2 years in bookkeeping related experience
+- Bachelor’s Degree or equivalent combination of education and at least 2 years of office and customer service related experience

 - A history of being proactive, goal oriented, organized and demonstrates a willingness to be flexible and learn new things under minimal supervision

-- Strong computer skills including Microsoft Office word and excel applications required, Quickbook experience.
+- Strong computer skills including Microsoft Office applications required, Quickbooks experience required, Adobe Creative Suite experience preferred

-- Ability and willingness to learn camp management software and donor software
+- Ability and willingness to learn camp management and donor software

 - Ability to handle simultaneous deadlines, manage records and create reports during the busy, high energy time of summer camp (May-August)